MASSHUU12/godot-yat/addons/yat/docs/THREADED_COMMANDS.md

 ```

 Basic version, passes raw arguments, works with and without automatic validation.
-Accepts the `CancellationToken`, which indicates when the command was asked to terminate prematurely
+Accepts the `CancellationToken`, which indicates when the command was asked to terminate prematurely.

 ```csharp
 public CommandResult Execute(Dictionary<string, object> cArgs, params string[] args)